paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ### Try different models

-There are several different AI models today, created from different companies or groups, and each one has its own particularities.
+There are several different AI models today, created by different companies or groups, and each one has its own particularities.
 The article [Comparing AI models using different tasks @ Copilot docs] exemplifies where each model can be a better choice.

 Whenever you're not satisfied with an AI response or suggestion, it is a good idea to use a different model and try again.
 This can be easily done with GitHub Copilot Chat.

 When using [CodeCompanion.nvim], on the chat window type `ga` to show a selection of adapters (the connection config to an LLM) and models to choose from.
-The selected adapter and model will be used by the next chat questions.
+The selected adapter and model will be used for the next chat questions.

 ![code-companion-nvim-select-model](/media/2025/codecompanion-nvim-select-model.png)